J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 # The fallout and some speculation

-The fallout for this event is hard to guage, and it's going to be hard to see clearly for some time.
+The fallout for this event is hard to gauge, and it's going to be hard to see clearly for some time.

 Immediately, it stirred a bit in US politics, with a Republican senator contacting Twitter to ask if Donald Trumps account was affected.
 The fact that it wasn't might come as a surprise, given the potential for mayhem.
 This caused many to point fingers at Russia, which would've been potential if there wasn't now additional protections due to a Twitter staff member deleting Trump's account in November 2017.